Meymeh: Economy

+Agriculture

 The economy of Meymeh is primarily rural and agricultural.
 Irrigation comes from a seasonal river as well as from qanats, although the use of qanats had declined by the 1930s.
 Major crops at this time included cereals, beans, cotton, fruits, and vegetables.
 Cultivation of opium was forbidden in 1937.
 Surplus crops were stored in an old fort.
 A unique feature of the Meymeh region is the presence of bumkands, which are manmade caverns used to shelter livestock during the harshest part of winter.

 Meymeh has historically been known for its dried fruit, sold in Isfahan and Kashan.
 They are either sold plain or in jowzeqand form, where the dried fruit skin is stuffed with sugar.

+Service industry

 Modern Meymeh also derives economic significance from its position on the Tehran-Isfahan highway.
 Much of modern Meymeh's service economy is dedicated to stores and restaurants along the main highway.